entur/gha-security/README-docker-scan.md

 **Slack:**

-Slack notifications are by default disabled, and needs to be enabled using scanner config.
+Slack notifications are by default disabled, and can be configured by creating a scanner config in repository or inherit a shared config.
+See [Docker Scan config](#docker-scan-config) for how to configure Docker Scan config.

 We use [entur/gha-slack](https://github.com/entur/gha-slack) to send out notifications.